CartographerLabs/Pre-Trained-News-Topic_Modelling/README.md

 ```

 ## Dataset
-This dataset has been gathered from he global most used news websites (written in English), where they're most recent pages have been identified as news (using:  [Website-Category-Identification-Tool](https://github.com/user1342/Website-Category-Identification-Tool)) then these articles have been added to the dataset.
+This dataset has been gathered from the global most used news websites (written in English), where they're most recent pages have been identified as news (using:  [Website-Category-Identification-Tool](https://github.com/user1342/Website-Category-Identification-Tool)) then these articles have been added to the dataset.
 - Kaggle Dataset and Kernel: https://www.kaggle.com/jamessteve/news-websites